Skip to Main Content

 Welcome!

-This guide was designed by a Gustavus student to help you find a book in our library, using the call number you find in the online library catalog.
+This guide will help you find a book in our library, using the call number you find in the online library catalog.
 Finding books in the library can be tricky until you get used to it.
-You're not alone in feeling confused!
+If you ever need help finding a book, please ask at the Information Desk!
+For more information on finding and using books, consult the Books section on our Doing Research guide.

 Step 1: Search the Library Catalog